Evia Guided Walking Holiday

 - Step back in time at a Roman quarry where workers appear to have just downed tools

 - Descend in to the Dimosari Gorge and walk to the sea

 - Let an expert guide you through a tasting of local wines and cheeses

 - Enjoy warm Greek hospitality from the Givisis family at the Hotel Anastasia

-- Sample local produce with a certified Greek breakfast, with a traditional coffee
+- Sample local produce with an authentic Greek breakfast, with a traditional coffee

 - A full programme of guided walks with 2 options every walking day